 Other tests he may wish to perform include;

 Radiographs to determine the size of the tumour and to check for signs of metastasis.

 Fine needle aspirate of local lymph nodes to determine if the tumour has spread.

 Blood work such as complete blood count and biochemical profile to determine the general health of your cat.

 As 80-90% of mammary gland tumours are malignant, surgical excision and histopathology (examination of the removed tissue) are the procedure of choice.
 This may be a lumpectomy for a small, singular tumour, mastectomy (removal of only the affected gland), radical mastectomy (removal of the entire mammary chain and associated lymph nodes).

-Chemotherapy may be recommended for cats if the cancer has metastasized or if it is inoperable.
+Chemotherapy if the cancer has metastasized or is inoperable.

 Prognosis depends on the size of the tumour: